Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 It measures real-time and historical social media data and illustrates information in easy-to-read graphs and layouts that simplify reporting and strategizing.

 Keyhole tracks hashtags, accounts, keywords, and URLs on Facebook, Twitter, Youtube, and Instagram.
-It can also be used for real-time campaign monitoring and optimization, brand monitoring and optimization, as well as data-driven market and competitor research.
+It can also be used for real-time campaign monitoring and optimization, brand monitoring and optimization, and data-driven market and competitor research.

 You can test out during the free trial, while the paid plans start from 49$/month for either social media and account analytics or social listening and campaign tracking.

-There is a quote by Epictetus that perfectly sums this blog up: “We have two ears and one mouth so that we can listen twice as much as we speak.”
+Epictetus’s quote perfectly sums up this blog: “We have two ears and one mouth so that we can listen twice as much as we speak.”

 Keep this in mind when crafting your communication strategy.
 Equipped with all this knowledge on social listening, all there is left to do is pick the right tool and get straight to growing your business with the help of media intelligence.